d11wtq/rdo/README.md

 drivers.
 If you have written a driver for RDO, please fork this git repo and edit this README to list it, then send a pull request.
 That way others will find it more easily.

+I'm particularly interested in drivers for Oracle and Microsoft SQL Server, though I don't personally use these.

 ## Copyright & Licensing